/ Blogs

 Provides several scoring models, including payment indexes and business failure risk assessments.

-Each bureau uses its own methodology, but they all aim to measure one key factor:
+Each bureau uses its own methodology, but they all aim to measure one key factor: Risk.

 While scoring models differ, lenders generally look for consistent payment behavior and financial stability across multiple reports.